Luminesce0/Movie-Project-One-v2/README.md

 ======
 Movie Project One is an app built to help users discover popular and highly rated movies on the web.

-It displays a scrolling grid of movie trailers, launches a details screen whenever a particular movie is selected, allows users to save favorites, play trailers, and read user reviews.
+It displays a scrolling grid of movies, launches a details screen whenever a particular movie is selected, allows users to save favorites, play trailers, and read user reviews.

 Movie Project One Coding Features & Design